 Most commonly the disorder is caused by obstruction and collapse of the upper airway during sleep which results in complete cessation of breathing for 10 seconds or more (apnoea) during which time no air passes into the lungs.
 This in turn lowers blood oxygen levels and the sufferer moves from a deep level of sleep to a shallower one.
 This cycle of events can repeat itself many times during the night, thereby completely disrupting normal sleep patterns.

-In some cases sufferers wake up completely, but in others, some cases the airway is only partially obstructed, reducing airflow significantly but not waking the patient.
+In some cases sufferers wake up completely, but in others the airway is only partially obstructed, reducing airflow significantly but not waking the patient.
 Whilst not as severe as complete apnoea, hypopnoea also disrupts the level of sleep.
 In most cases there is a combination of apnoea and hypopnoea.

-It is estimated that only about 10% of people OSA receiving treatment.
+It is estimated that only about 10% of people with OSA are receiving treatment.

-If you think you may be suffering form sleep apnoea, contact our reception team to book an appointment with our specialist physician Dr Haider.
+If you think you may be suffering from sleep apnoea, contact our reception team to book an appointment with our specialist physician Dr Haider.